JouChark/rock-paper-scissors/README.md

 ## About
 The objective of this project was to practice the fundamentals of web development.

-It uses crucial concepts like control flow, DOM manipulation and event listeners.
-Furthermore, it also uses concepts like responsive web design with @media.
+It uses crucial JavaScript concepts like control flow, DOM manipulation and event listeners.
+Furthermore, it also uses CSS concepts like responsive web design with @media.